A Convex Obstacle Avoidance Formulation: Preliminaries

-Of particular interest are algorithms that combine MILP methods with SQP strategies \cite{Leyffer2001IntegratingProgramming}, \cite{Exler2012AOptimization} or with versions of SSCP algorithms, \cite{Pratt1984OptimisationSystems, GonzalezRueda2019ANetworks}.
-In Section \ref{subsubsec:sequentialAlgorithms}, the SCvx algorithm is extended to address nonconvex MINLPs, leading to a class of methods referred to here \textit{Successive Mixed Integer Linear Programming (SMILP)}.
-Based on this analysis, Mixed Integer Programming (MIP) algorithms generally remain at a disadvantage relative to convex and nonconvex approaches, particularly in the context of real-time OA formulations where computational efficiency and consistency are critical
+Hybrid methods that combine MILP techniques with SQP or SSCP strategies \cite{Leyffer2001IntegratingProgramming, Exler2012AOptimization, Pratt1984OptimisationSystems, GonzalezRueda2019ANetworks} have been proposed to mitigate MINLP challenges.
+In Section \ref{subsubsec:sequentialAlgorithms}, the SCvx algorithm is extended to address nonconvex MINLPs, resulting in a \textit{Successive Mixed Integer Linear Programming (SMILP)} approach.
+Despite these advances, MIP algorithms generally remain at a disadvantage relative to convex and nonconvex approaches due to their nondeterministic convergence rates and potentially large iteration counts, further reinforcing the computational benefits of convex OA formulations.